 - Uses carrier minutes (if your plan isn't unlimited)

-- If you’ve chosen Carrier Call, you’ll know you’re connecting to your conference with cell minutes because you’ll see reception bars up at the top of your device’s screen.
+If you’ve disabled HD calling, you’ll know you’re placing/receiving calls with cell minutes because you’ll see reception bars up at the top of your device’s screen.